NexPlayer/NexPlayer_Unreal_Plugin/README.md

 ## Features

-The NexPlayer™ for Unreal Engine is developed entirely **in-house**, making it fully customizable to be able to implement any desired functionality.
+The NexPlayer™ for Unreal Engine video streaming player is developed entirely **in-house**, making it fully customizable to be able to implement any desired functionality.

 We support the following features: